 |2 medium or large||apples, preferably sweet e.g. pink lady|

 |2 medium||ripe bananas|

 |180g/6oz||sweet potato, carrot, courgette (zucchini) or beetroot|

 - Preheat the oven to 180C/360F.
 Line a 12-hole muffin tray with muffin cases.

 - Blitz the oats in a food processor or blender to make a flour.

 - Mix the oats with the other dry ingredients in a large mixing bowl and set aside.

-- Use a food processor or fine grater to finely grate both apples.
-In a medium mixing bowl mash the bananas into the apples, then whisk in the plant-based milk and oil until incorporated.
+- Mash the bananas into the grated apples, then whisk in the plant-based milk and oil.

 - Use the food processor or a fine grater to finely grate the sweet potato, carrot, courgette or beetroot and set aside.